History of medicine in the Philippines: Naga

 In Naga, the Hospital de Santiago (St. James's Hospital) existed from 1611 to 1691.
 Another hospital also named as the Hospital de San Lazaro (Hospital of St. Lazarus), which is different from the one catering to leper patients in Manila, existed from 1873 and is still functioning today.

 Vaccination

-During the first part of the ninteeth century, public health policies in Manila led to the launch of smallpox vaccination throughout the archipelago.
+During the first part of the nineteenth century, public health policies in Manila led to the launch of smallpox vaccination throughout the archipelago.
 The Central Board of Vaccination, also called the Junta Central de Vacuna, was established in 1806, as a result of the Royal Orders of 1803 and 1808.
 The vaccination in the provinces was handled by the Vacunador General, which would collect baptism records from parishes and manage vaccination.

 After 1883, caraballa calves as well horse, goat, deer, and monkey were used for producing vaccine.
 By the end of the Spanish regime in 1898, there were 122 vaccinators in different Philippine provinces in addition to so-called vacunadorcillas (vaccinators, or vaccine givers) assigned to each town.